wazo-platform/wazo-doc/source/administration/customerinfo/sheetconfiguration.rst

    * phone : create a tel: link, you can click to call on your sheet.
    * form : show the form from an ui predefined.
 It's an xml ui.
 You need to define qtui in display format.

- * Default value : is to define a text when the fourth field have no result.
+ * Default value : if given, this value will be used when all substitutions in the display value field fail.
  * Display value : you can define text, variables or both.
 Three kinds of variables are available :

    * `xivo-` prefix is reserved and set inside the CTI server: